Neil Langlois

 Consultant forensic pathologist.
 UK trained and qualified in medicine.
 Trained and qualified in anatomical and forensic pathology.
 Consultant since 1999 in NSW, moved to Adelaide in 2008.
 Interest in estimating age of wounds, particularly bruises.
 Also, improving the evidence base for forensic pathology practice.

-- Data extraction and analysis - projects requiring extraction of information from autopsy reports from Coronial post-mortem examinations for critical analysis
+- Data extraction and analysis: projects requiring extraction of information from autopsy reports from coronial post-mortem examinations for critical analysis of trends and incidence of causes of death.

-- Determining the age of bruises - projects using experimental models
+- Determining the age of bruises : projects using experimental models and coronial postmortem tissue

-Studies conducted to examine the use of alternate light sources to enhance the visual appearance of bruises so far have used a model system representing a fresh bruise (by injection of blood).
+- Studies to examine the use of alternate light sources to enhance the visual appearance of bruises: work so far has used a model system representing a fresh bruise (by injection of blood).
 These previously published studies could be expanded by replicating old bruises (by using a mixture of bilirubin, ferritin and blood).
 Investigation is also required to compare visual assessment of bruises using alternate light source illumination with the results using photography.

 Faculty of Health and Medical Sciences